Dream Extreme Oreo Cheesecake

 • Prepare a 10-inch leak-proof springform pan, spraying it with non-stick baking spray and placing a parchment circle on the bottom.
 Grease the sides and top of the parchment paper.
 Set aside.

-• Add half of the milk to a small-medium bowl and sprinkle the gelatin.
+• Add half of the milk to a small to medium bowl and sprinkle the gelatin over it.
 Let the gelatin bloom for about 5 minutes.

 • Once bloomed, place the bowl in the microwave for 15 seconds, stir to combine, and repeat to melt the gelatin.

-• Add the remaining milk to the gelatin mixture and stir to combine.
+• Add the remaining milk to the gelatin mixture and stir until well combined.

 • Add the cold heavy cream to a large chilled bowl.
 Add powdered sugar and whip until it reaches medium-firm peaks.